embergershared/kubectl-verbosity/README.md

   - Now we see interesting things:

     - Which `kubeconfig` file is used
-    - what RESTful `Kubernetes API` call is being made
+    - what RESTful `Kubernetes API` call is being made with its response and duration
-    - the duration it took to execute the steps

   - That would be my default verbosity level for debugging purposes and to build RESTful web API queries on my own from a .NET `HttpClient`, a `REST http client` or a `curl` command.